|

 While it is true that the system is rigged against us, we are seeing a swell of support from around the country.
 We can galvanize Americans who have rejected the two party system, offer a new vision for this country, reshape American politics, and bring freedom to millions of our fellow citizens.
 However, the biggest obstacle standing in the way of the victory is the public perception that we can not win.
 We need to build a bench of candidates winning elections at the local level, showing their community that they can represent the interests of the people far better than the Republicans or Democrats.
 By starting small and building trust, the candidates for City Council today can be the elected Libertarian Congresspeople of tomorrow.

 That is why the midterms this year are critical.
 As the government expands faster than ever, Americans are looking for a solution.
 Volunteering, donating, and voting to help elect Libertarians across Alameda, California, and America has implications far beyond this election cycle.
 I know that we can set America free in our lifetimes but only if we strike while the iron is hot and start now.
 Join me and the rest of the Libertarians in the LPAC because, together, we can make a better America.
+Theodore Gercken, Upcoming Events:

 Please RSVP if you intend on coming to any of the events!
 It helps us reserve the correct number of tables and prepare for all the libertarian activists in (and beyond) Alameda County.
 In addition, please bring enough cash to cover your own food & drink as there will not be separate checks.

 June Meet and Greet: Make sure to mark your calendars because the Libertarian Party of Alameda County will be holding our next monthly meet and greet in June!
 Join us on Friday (June 10'th) at Gen Korean BBQ House in Fremont for dinner, discussions, and drinks.
+Come out if you want to learn more about libertarianism, the Libertarian Party, how we are advancing change in Alameda, and how you can get involved in spreading liberty!
+Our exceptional candidates and project leaders will be there to brief attendees on opportunities to help.

+July Quarterly Business Meeting: We will be holding our next Quarterly Business Meeting in July!
+Join us on Thursday (July 14'th) at Monaghans in Oakland to plan the upcoming quarter and get ready for the primaries and midterm elections we are contesting.
 The Executive Committee will be there to update everybody about the progress of the party and vote on plans for the future.
 Everybody is invited to weigh in, and liberty advocates from around the county (and perhaps even beyond) will be there to help guide our next quarter!
-Get your membership today to vote on central committee propositions.
+Get your membership today to vote on central committee propositions. |

 @lpalamedacounty is our handle on all platforms